-ROXflash is used to flash any previous version of a ROX II software image to the inactive partition.
-Images are obtained through a Siemens Sales representative.
+ROXflash is used to flash any previous version of a RUGGEDCOM ROX II software image to the inactive partition.
+To obtain a RUGGEDCOM ROX II software image, contact Siemens Customer Support.

 After a successful software downgrade and reboot, the downgraded partition is activated.